Jonnyb00/OSGputtzy/README.md

 I've created these items on tinker cad so that you can edit them anyway you'd like, if you don't know how to use tinkercad look it up.

+If you are having issues with downloading remember to comment the issue and you can download using the alternitave downloading branch.

 Happy putting!!

 Contact florawiser#1676 or put a comment on the downloadable file for questions!